-We hope you had a lovely Easter weekend and had the chance to enjoy the traditions of a Sunday roast, hot cross buns and Easter eggs.
-It’s great to indulge in a few Easter treats, but if it’s left you wanting to burn off a few calories we’ve got some simple ideas to help.
-You don’t always need a gym to be active and burn calories – activities done at home or out and about can be quick but really beneficial – take a look at some of these.
+Despite the strange times we’re living in, we hope you had a lovely Easter weekend and had the chance to enjoy the traditions of a Sunday roast, hot cross buns and Easter eggs.
+It’s great to indulge in a few Easter treats, but if it’s left you wanting to restore a bit of balance we’ve got some ideas to help!

 Walking and jogging (at a medium pace)